 The main threat comes from groups associated with Jamaat Nusrat al-Islam wal Muslimeer (JNIM).
 JNIM formed in March 2017 following the merger of Al Qaida in the Islamic Maghreb, Ansar-al-Dine and al-Murabitun.
 These groups remain intent on demonstrating capability and increasing influence across the wider region.
 Read more about the threat from terrorism in the Sahel region.

 There’s a high threat of kidnap throughout Mauritania from these terrorist groups.
-Although 2 foreign victims - a Swedish national and a South African national - were released in May and August 2017 after years in captivity, several foreign hostages are still held by factions of JNIM in the Sahel.
+Although 2 foreign victims were released in May and August 2017 after years in captivity, several foreign hostages are still held by factions of JNIM in the Sahel.

 When travelling in Mauritania you should take sensible safety precautions.
 Keep a low profile and maintain a high level of vigilance, particularly in public places and where there are large gatherings of people.